-Is keeping your money in a bank the safest option?
+Is your money safest in a bank or at home?
+(Australia’s rules explained)

-Is cash really king?
-With cyber-crimes on the rise[1] and fears of a potential recession, you may be wondering whether your money is kept safer in a bank or as cold, hard cash in the confines of your home.
+With scams and cyber-crimes on the rise and fears around the impacts of inflation, you may be wondering whether your money is kept safer in a bank or as cold, hard cash in the confines of your home.

 While keeping a small amount of cash at home could have its advantages, there are risks involved in doing so, particularly if it's a large amount.